RAGSys: Item-Cold-Start Recommender as RAG System: Experiments

 \subsubsection{The Language Models}

+We conducted our experiments using four noteworthy LLMs: the smaller base text-completion model \textit{Mistral-7B-v0.1} (7B parameters), and the larger instruct-fine-tuned mixture of models \textit{Mixtral-8x22B-Instruct-v0.1} (141B parameters) from Mistral \cite{jiang2023arXiv}; as well as a smaller chat-tuned model \textit{Llama-3-8B-chat} (8B parameters) and a larger chat-tuned model \textit{Llama-3-70B-chat} (70B parameters) from Llama \footnote{\url{https://llama.meta.com/llama3/}}.

-We conducted our experiments using two noteworthy LLMs: \textit{Mistral-7B-v0.1} \cite{jiang2023arXiv} and \textit{Llama-3-8B-chat} \footnote{\url{https://llama.meta.com/llama3/}}.
-Both models are open-weights LLMs, meaning their internal parameters are publicly available for scrutiny and potential fine-tuning.
+All four models are open-weights LLMs, meaning their internal parameters are publicly available for scrutiny and potential fine-tuning.
 These modern models stand out for achieving impressive performance on various tasks despite their relatively compact size.
 This efficiency makes it an attractive option for resource-constrained environments where deploying colossal models might not be feasible.